-Pilotage is compulsory.
-Vessels inbound from east of Les Escoumins are boarded by pilots from Les Escoumins pilot station (48°19'N, 69°25'W) and exchange pilots in Québec City.
+ATL 112: St. Lawrence River, Cap-Rouge to Montréal and Rivière Richelieu from east of Les Escoumins are boarded by pilots from Les Escoumins pilot station (48°19'N, 69°25'W) and exchange pilots in Québec City.
 The river pilots will dock and undock vessels upon arrival and departure.
 For departure, a first notice shall be given 12 hours before the estimated time of departure (ETD) and a final notice confirming or correcting the ETD at least 4 hours before the ETD.
 Communications should be made to the Pilot Dispatch Centre either by telephone at 1-877-337-0430 or 1-800-361-0747 or to a MCTS Centre.
 For further information on pilotage, mariners should consult the Annual Edition of Notices to Mariners.

 Vessels bound for destinations farther west exchange pilots in Trois-Rivières.
-The pilot station is located at Pointe aux Ormes ($46^{\circ}18'N$, $72^{\circ}35'W$) on the north shore of the river, about 0.6 mile upstream of Pont Laviolette.
+The pilot station is located at Pointe aux Ormes (46°18'N, 72°35'W) on the north shore of the river, about 0.6 mile upstream of Pont Laviolette.
 Masters of vessels must communicate their request for the exchange of pilots at a MCTS Centre 4 hours before arrival.

-138 Two MCTS calling-in-points are located within the harbour limits; refer to Table 1.1 at the beginning of the chapter and the chart for their position.
+Two MCTS calling-in-points are located within the harbour limits; refer to Table 1.1 at the beginning of the chapter and the chart for their position.

-139 Customs, Quarantine and De-ratting. - Trois-Rivières is a port of entry for customs but is not a quarantine station; for details on quarantine refer to the ATL 100 - General information booklet.
+Trois-Rivières is a port of entry for customs but is not a quarantine station; for details on quarantine refer to the ATL 100 - General information booklet.
 De-ratting exemption certificates may be issued in Trois-Rivières.

-140 Regulations. - Vessels manœuvring or otherwise underway in the Port of Trois-Rivières and also while at a berth or at anchor are subject to the Port Authorities Operations Regulations.
+141 Regulations. - Vessels manœuvring or otherwise underway in the Port of Trois-Rivières and also while at a berth or at anchor are subject to the Port Authorities Operations Regulations.
 A copy of these regulations may be obtained from the port authority.
 Regulations require that no vessel shall move in the port at a speed that may endanger life or property.

-141 The Trois-Rivières Port Authority has authority over vessels in the port and may order vessels to move, to use tugs, to berth or anchor in locations which it designates.
+142 The Trois-Rivières Port Authority has authority over vessels in the port and may order vessels to move, to use tugs, to berth or anchor in locations which it designates.
 Certain restrictions on berthing and anchoring are set forth, along with the requirement for vessels to inform the port authorities in advance of their intention to berth in the port.

-142 Vessels are regulated with respect to cargohandling operations including the usage of equipment and lighting in these operations.
+143 Vessels are regulated with respect to cargo-handling operations including the usage of equipment and lighting in these operations.
 Also included are instructions for reporting in the event of accidents, cargo or gear lost overboard and safety requirements.